(9 minutes read)

 |And drinking largely sobers us again.|

-This, is the kind of situation Orford Music Academy students are likely to get from the encounter with the greatest classical musicians they will meet in the idyllic setting and serene environment of the Orford Arts Centre.
+This, is the kind of situation Orford Music Academy students are likely to get from the encounter with the great classical musicians they will meet in the idyllic setting and serene environment of the Orford Arts Centre.